-- 1. Click the Inventory (has been the Instant On web application home page or click the Site Health banner and then click on Show inventory. - 2.
+- 1. Click the Inventory (A) tile on the Instant On web application home page or click the Site Health banner and then click on Show inventory. - 2.
 The Inventory page lists the APs and switches added in the network and their operational status.
 Click an AP or switch to view the details of the device.